wmgeolab/gbDocs/docs/docs/40-qgis-user-manual/loading-and-inspecting-data.md

 <img width="451" height="681" alt="Screenshot 2026-03-30 212425" src="https://github.com/user-attachments/assets/a65ae895-9869-4fb5-9d88-d9bf015b4770" />

+The number of features is the total number of polygons in the shapefile.
+This equates to the number of features within the administrative division.
+In addition, QGIS gives you the Shape Length and Shape Area of each feature.
+These fields cannot be deleted.

 3. Verify that all required fields are present.

 Required fields are described in the **Checking the Attribute Table** section of the [End-to-End Pipeline](https://wmgeolab.github.io/gbDocs/10-workflow-overview/end-to-end-pipeline/).